 -why bother with the P of LA? (the calculations are harder, less intuitive, and the final results are no different to N Mech).
 Answer: At high precision the final results may well be different to N Mech.
 Also, the Newtonian method is not up to the job in most realistic scenarios.
 Also, the P of LA, being correct, will lead to more true insight and wisdom into what is happening.

--What are all the ways in which the P of LA is philosophically better (apart from the fact that it’s right!)?: (i) no action at a distance, (ii) local (and do we ever have direct experimental access to anything else?), (iii) takes what’s really there (e.g. the mass of the Earth) and works with that…When you realize that all our experiments have been done in the presence of large gravitating masses, then you begin to realize the advantage of this approach, (iv) does not assume the conservation laws for energy, etc., it deduces them, (v) the problem is given in a system-specific but yet more general and objective ‘space’ (in N Mech particles are dropped into ‘space’, in the P of LA they are ‘space’!), (vi) the reference frame can be moving (no need for the ‘fictitious forces’ of N Mech) (vii) in the version known as Hamiltonian Mechanics, introduces a powerful method that enables physicists to see the wood for the trees, (viii) Hamiltonian Mechanics also ‘explains’ wave-particle duality, and shows that classical mechanics is a special case of quantum mechanics!
+-What are all the ways in which the P of LA is philosophically better (apart from the fact that it’s right!)?: (i) no action at a distance, (ii) local (and do we ever have direct experimental access to anything else?), (iii) takes what’s really there (e.g. the local distribution of matter within the Earth) and works with that…When you realize that in actual practice our experiments are always carried out in the vicinity of large gravitating masses, then you begin to realize the advantage of this approach, (iv) does not assume the conservation laws for energy, etc., it deduces them, (v) the problem is given in a system-specific but yet more general and objective ‘space’ (in N Mech particles are dropped into ‘space’, in the P of LA they are ‘space’!), (vi) the reference frame can be moving (no need for the ‘fictitious forces’ of N Mech) (vii) in the version known as Hamiltonian Mechanics we have a powerful method that enables physicists to see the wood for the trees, (viii) Hamiltonian Mechanics also ‘explains’ wave-particle duality, and shows that classical mechanics is a special case of quantum mechanics!